jonah-ramponi/ml-notes/content/posts/sliding_window_attention.md

     \end{pmatrix}
 \end{equation}

 Our goal is to simplify this computation.
 Instead of letting each token attend to all of the other tokens, we will define a window size $w$.
 The token we are calculating attention values for will then only get to look at the tokens $\frac{1}{2}w$ either side of it.
 For our example, we could consider a sliding window of size $2$ which will look $1$ token to either side of the current token.
-Only the values shaded in \colorbox{olive}{olive} will be calculated.
+Only the values shaded in $\colorbox{olive}{olive}$ will be calculated.

 ![Sliding Window Attention Matrix](/img/sliding_window.png)